-Prerequisite: Teacher recommendation and Passing of CC Geometry and CC Geometry Regents Exam
+Prerequisite: Teacher recommendation and Passing of CC Geometry and CC Geometry Regents Exam with an 80% or higher.

 PRE-CALCULUS (3400)

 The principle aim of this course is to prepare students for college calculus through the study of polynomial, rational, exponential, logarithmic, and circular functions.
 For each type function, a precise definition, a consideration of graphs and applications, and a study of distinguishing and interesting features are presented.
 Limits and derivatives are introduced.
 Students will use a graphing calculator.